cnyakundi/pizzawebsite/README.md

-# Cyprian Nyakundi
+# Pizza
+## You Order We Deliver

+## By **Cyprian Nyakundi**

 # Project description
-This project is meant to enable people order Pizza.
+This project is meant to enable people to place their orders and get them delivered too.

 ### Technologies Used
 - HTML
 - CSS
 - Javascript
+- Bootstrap
+- Jquery

 ### Support and Contact details
 For any difficulties accessing the code, comments, concerns, ideas or any form of questions.
 Kindly contact me at cypriannyakundi@gmail.com